StevenJamesWoodhouse/HolyPlugy/README.md

 Version 1 assume your save files are located in the user directory.

 Features:

 Grail and EtherialGrail tracker (Correctly tracks on website, includes unobtainable eth items against eth list within app for version 1.0)
 Ability to view list of found and remaining items for unique and set items (version 1.0 excludes Rainbow Facets and Runeword Grail).
 Automatic upload to https://d2-holy-grail.herokuapp.com/ after providing login details to application.
+Auto Save on timer - (do not forget that you'll need to "Save and Quit" within D2 before your files are updated).

+Usage:
+Simply download "HolyPlugy v1.0.zip", run the executable.
+The application will immediately attempt to read your user directory for save files.
+Enter your credentials and click save to upload!
+Visit http://d2-holy-grail.herokuapp.com to see your items tracked!

 Supported files: